How to Let Go of Someone You Love

 It’s important to remember that letting go of someone you love isn’t something you do once and poof!
 You’re free, healed, and happy.
 Rather, letting go is a journey peppered with steps forward and steps backward, good days and bad days.

-And, know that letting go of someone you love is like losing a piece of your identity.
+And, know that letting go of the man you love is like losing a piece of your identity.

 “You hold on because you are holding on to something that keeps your sense of self intact,” writes Camilla Gibb in This is Happy.
 “You have come to know and understand yourself in relationship to this person.
 You can let go only when your sense of self, your cohesion, no longer depends upon the idea of them, an idea that remains for a long time inextricable from the very idea of yourself.”

 If you truly want to let go of someone you love, then you need to change how you see yourself.
 You need to be aware of who you were in that relationship (a girlfriend, a wife, a lover) and accept that that season of your life is over.